 James Morrison: Editor-in-Chief

-Luke Bateman: Editor, Foundation Myths
+Daniel Morgan: Editor, Foundation Myths

-Isaac Hawcock: Editor, Foundation Myths
+Isaac Hawcock: Editor, Foundation Myths, Student Voices

-Isaac is a second-year historian at Merton.
+Isaac is a third-year historian at Merton.
 While possibly surprising many Oxford history students by considering “Approaches” and “Disciplines” the best modules, it reflects the two questions he finds himself asking over and over: what is possible to know about the past and why would we want to know it?

 Nurgul Sahin: Editor, Student Voices

-Nurgul is a second year History student at St Catherine’s College (Catz <3).
+Nurgul is a third-year History student at St Catherine’s College (Catz <3).
 She is fascinated with the history of the Middle East (1800-today) and will/can spend hours speaking to you about it.
 Fun fact: she played table tennis for 5 years when she was younger, but cannot even serve properly now 🙁

 Ciara Garcha: Editor, Student Voices